Behavioral Health Reform and Investment Act - Region One graphic

 14. Village of Chama

-These workshops will be facilitated by UNM’s Health Science Center and cannot include more than 100 participants and must be in person.
-This means that there will be stakeholders unable to attend but who can otherwise participate in Listening Sessions that will be facilitated by the New Mexico Alliance of Health Councils.
+The workshops will be facilitated by UNM’s Health Sciences Center and cannot include more than 100 participants and must be in person.
+This means that there will be stakeholders unable to attend but who can otherwise participate in the listening sessions that will be facilitated by the New Mexico Alliance of Health Councils.
+There may be additional seats that become available for the workshop after all invitees have responded to the RSVP.
+If you would like to be added to the waitlist, please reach out here.

 Learning More

-This State-determined model and methodology is an evolving process that will develop over time.
+Please remember that this State-determined model and methodology is an evolving process that will develop over time.
 Should you wish to learn more, please visit all of the hyperlinks contained on this page.
+For BHR1 folks who have additional questions, please feel free to reach out here.